 This is a lightened up version of a Tex-Mex-style casserole that hits you with all those warm and fuzzy, comforting feelings.

 You actually will be impressed by the fact that this recipe is on the lighter side.
 When you taste it, you’ll get that flavorful heartiness that you’re looking for, with less of those ingredients that tend to add on the calories.
+So it’s the perfect casserole to serve something healthier, but without getting caught by the whole family!

 By using quinoa in this dish, the healthy plant-based protein and fiber means you’ll feel nice and full when you gobble up every bite on your plate.
 It tastes so good, without being an excessive indulgence.